IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: Experiments

 \subsection{Governing Equation Identification}

-\textbf{Setup.} Three routing strategies are evaluated on both Delfys75 (90 videos, 6 phenomena) and IRIS (240 videos, 8 phenomena).
+Three routing strategies are evaluated on both Delfys75 (90 videos, 6 phenomena) and IRIS (240 videos, 8 phenomena).
 The CNN classifier is trained separately on each benchmark.

-\textbf{Accuracy.} Table~\ref{tab:summary_vlm_methods} reports equation-selection accuracy.
+Table~\ref{tab:summary_vlm_methods} reports equation-selection accuracy.
 On Delfys75, the CNN achieves $98.40\%$, followed by VLM temporal reasoning ($73.33\%$) and describe-then-classify ($61.11\%$).
 On IRIS, the CNN achieves $99.30\%$, but the ranking of VLM strategies reverses: describe-then-classify ($72.92\%$) outperforms temporal reasoning ($65.00\%$).
 This reversal is attributable to the greater visual diversity of IRIS: the two-stage pipeline allows the VLM to first articulate dynamics in natural language, producing richer intermediate representations that facilitate disambiguation between single- and multi-body phenomena.

-\textbf{Error analysis.} The confusion matrix (Appendix~\ref{app:vlm_confusion}) reveals that VLM temporal reasoning errors on Delfys75 are concentrated between physically adjacent classes: dropped ball confused with free fall (5/15), and free fall misclassified as pendulum (10/15).
+The confusion matrix reveals that VLM temporal reasoning errors on Delfys75 are concentrated between physically adjacent classes: dropped ball confused with free fall (5/15), and free fall misclassified as pendulum (10/15).
 LED, sliding block, and Torricelli are classified without error.
 On IRIS, multi-body phenomena are classified with higher per-class accuracy due to their distinctive visual signatures.